Hacker0x01/docs.hackerone.com/docs/programs/pagerduty-integration.md

 id: "programs/pagerduty-integration"
 ---

 The PagerDuty integration enables incidents to be created each time a new (high or critical severity) report is submitted or triaged onto HackerOne.
+This integration is flexible and can be used to create a PagerDuty incident for any of the [events](https://api.hackerone.com/webhooks/#events) listed.

 <div class="betanote" markdown="1">
 <b>Note:</b> This integration is currently in beta and only available to select programs.
 If you’d like to use this integration, please reach out to your program manager.